nicoleshisia2016/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission
+Script that executes permission to owner and group